rosmo-robot/smartcar_shield/README.md

 - Offering an alternate/upgraded BLDC motor board using SimpleFOC, but re-using the 'Modules' board

-We hope Smartcar 2.0 interesting to makers, schools and universities using various [Software stacks](https://github.com/samuk/learn-robotics/blob/master/README.MD#objectives)
+We hope Smartcar 2.0 interesting to makers, schools and universities.
 We realise there's no such thing as a universal robot platform, and there are risks in trying to be all things to all people.
 We however drawn to seeing what's possible with modularity and testing the edges of interoperability.

 ### Smartcar 2.0 BOM (In development)